Kxtss/unit-conversor-python/README.md

 ## Installation

 1. Navigate to the project directory:
-    - create a new carpet in Desktop
+    - create a new carpet in Desktop or somewhere
     ```bash
     cd Conversor with Python
     ```